joshcanhelp/josh-to-11/content/md/post/34-html-emails-the-last-word-until-everything-changes-again.md

 Styling your email
 ------------------

 Simple CSS is widely supported and can be used in all HTML elements with a style tag.
 This is called “inline” styling and is the best way to apply CSS to an HTML file being sent.
-This is what I mean by “explicit;” all styling cues are added to each element inidividually.
+This is what I mean by “explicit;” all styling cues are added to each element individually.
 To style two different paragraphs the same, the same style tag and CSS properties need to be added to both.
 Keep in mind, sometimes the body styles don’t carry over; stick to colors and minor “throw-away” styles in case this element is tossed out.

 Some sources recommend CSS shorthand to cut down on file size while others say that it should be written explicitly.
 Declarations like “margin: 0” are usually safe but it might be a good idea to spell out font declarations completely.
 This helps the design process down the line.